ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-packages.md

 * [sync settings package](https://web.pulsar-edit.dev/packages/sync-settings) -- a package that allows you to backup and restore all the above to a directory on your network
 * [sync settings to Github](https://web.pulsar-edit.dev/packages/sync-settings-git-location) -- extends Sync Settings so you can backup to Git

-NOTE: There's also other *sync-settings to [destination]* packages available if Git isn't your preferred destination.
+NOTE: There's also other *sync-settings to [destination]* packages available if Git isn't your preference.

 ## Load and save specific projects in the project tree